miladhub/oidc-example/README.md

         jboss/keycloak
     docker logs -f keycloak

-When done, create a user on the OIDC realm, so that you can use it to log into the app (the keycloak export does not include users).
+When done, create a user on the OIDC realm at <http://localhost:8080/auth/admin/master/console/#/realms/oidc/users/>
+so that you can use it to log into the app (the keycloak export does not include users).

 # Installing the dummy app

     nc -l -p 9176